sparkgeo/node-stac-validator/README.md

 - [ ] Publish into NPM on release
 - [ ] Enforce Git Flow for versioning
 - [ ] Use Circle CI for CD into NPM
+- [ ] Build support for previous and newer versions either than 0.6.0